julioarhernandez/purevanity/src/_includes/service-pages/jaw-contouring.md

    Conditions That May Disqualify You
 </h3>
 <p class="services-details-two__text-2">
    While Jaw contouring is safe for most individuals, there are some conditions that may disqualify you from receiving this treatment.
-These include allergies to any of the ingredients in Radiesse, active skin infections or inflammation at the treatment site, or certain autoimmune disorders.
-Pregnant or breastfeeding women should also avoid Radiesse treatments.
+These include allergies to any of the ingredients in Radiesse®, active skin infections or inflammation at the treatment site, or certain autoimmune disorders.
+Pregnant or breastfeeding women should also avoid Radiesse® treatments.
 </p>
 <p class="services-details-two__text-2">
-   During your consultation, your provider will review your medical history and assess any potential risks to ensure Radiesse is a safe and effective option for you.
+   During your consultation, your provider will review your medical history and assess any potential risks to ensure Radiesse® is a safe and effective option for you.
 </p>
 <h3 class="services-details-two__title-2">
    What Issues Can Jaw Contouring Address?
 </h3>
 <p class="services-details-two__text-2">
    Jaw contouring is designed to address various concerns related to jawline definition and facial structure.
-Whether you are looking to enhance a naturally weak jawline or restore volume lost due to aging, Radiesse offers a non-surgical solution.
+Whether you are looking to enhance a naturally weak jawline or restore volume lost due to aging, Radiesse® offers a non-surgical solution.
 It can help create a sharper, more defined jawline, improve facial balance, and enhance overall symmetry.
 </p>
 <p class="services-details-two__text-2">
    This treatment is particularly beneficial for individuals who notice sagging skin, jowls, or loss of jawline structure due to age.
-Radiesse not only provides immediate volume but also stimulates natural collagen production, offering long-term benefits.
+Radiesse® not only provides immediate volume but also stimulates natural collagen production, offering long-term benefits.
 </p>

 <h3 class="services-details-two__title-2">
    What to Expect During a Jaw Contouring Treatment
 </h3>
 <p class="services-details-two__text-2">
    A Jaw contouring treatment typically takes around 30 to 45 minutes.
 Your provider will start by cleansing the area and possibly applying a topical anesthetic to minimize discomfort.
-Radiesse is then injected along the jawline using fine needles to strategically add volume and structure.
+Radiesse® is then injected along the jawline using fine needles to strategically add volume and structure.
 </p>
 <p class="services-details-two__text-2">
    The procedure is minimally invasive, and most patients report feeling only mild pressure or pinching during the injections.
 Once the filler is applied, the provider may gently massage the area to ensure even distribution for a smooth, natural result.